viamrobotics/docs/docs/mobility/navigation/_index.md

 # SMEs: Raymond
 ---

-The Navigation service is the stateful definition of Viam's [motion service](/mobility/motion/).
+The navigation service is the stateful definition of Viam's [motion service](/mobility/motion/).
 It uses GPS to autonomously navigate a rover [base](/components/base/) to user defined endpoints called waypoints.
 Configure your base with a navigation service, add waypoints, and set the mode of the service to [**Waypoint**](#setmode) to move your rover along a defined path at your desired motion configuration.